halide/Halide/README_python.md

 <!-- /MarkdownTOC -->

 Halide provides Python bindings for most of its public API.
-Only Python 3.x is supported; at this time, Python 3.8 (or higher) is recommended.
+Python 3.8 (or higher) is required.
 The Python bindings are supported on 64-bit Linux, OSX, and Windows systems.

 In addition to the ability to write just-in-time Halide code using Python, you can write [Generators](#halide-generators-in-python) using the Python bindings, which can simplify build-system integration (since no C++ metacompilation step is required).

-You can also use existing Halide Generators (written in C++) to produce Python extensions that can be used within Python code.
+You can also use existing Halide Generators (written in either C++ or Python) to produce Python extensions that can be used within Python code.

 ## Python Requirements